yiting-tsai/David-academic-kickstart/content/home/slider.md

 [[item]]
   title = "Tunes in progress"
-  content = "More and more good songs are coming :microphone:" align = "left"
+  content = "More and more good songs are coming :microphone:" align = "center"

   # overlay_color = "#000000"  # An HTML color value.
   overlay_img = "slider/ouf.jpeg"  # Image path relative to your `static/img/` folder.
-  overlay_filter = 0.1  # Darken the image.
+  overlay_filter = 0.8  # Darken the image.
 Value in range 0-1.

   cta_label = "Tune me in!"
   cta_url = "https://soundcloud.com/user-630155630"